julien-nc/phonetrack/CONTRIBUTING.md

 ## Tests

-If you want to trigger Continuous Integration tests on Gitlab, just push to your branch `test`
+If you want to trigger Continuous Integration tests on GitHub, just push to your branch `test`

 ``` bash
 # from any branch, for example from branch 'new_feature1'